 As the NFL's CMO, Dr. Sills works closely with team medical staffs across the league, the NFL Players Association and its advisors, and the many medical and scientific experts who comprise the NFL's medical committees.
 He coordinates with these medical experts to lead the league's efforts to make advances, on and off the field, to protect players from unnecessary risk through rule changes, evolution of equipment, and robust injury reduction plans.

-Dr. Sill spearheaded the league's Injury Reduction Plan—a three-pronged approach aiming to reduce the incidence of concussions—which led to a 24 percent drop in reported concussions during the 2018 season.
-The 2019 season saw reported concussion numbers remain statistically similar.
+Dr. Sills spearheaded the league's Injury Reduction Plan—a three-pronged approach aiming to reduce the incidence of concussions—which delivered results in the 2019 and 2018 seasons; the 2019 season was statistically similar to the 2018 season, which saw a 24 percent drop in reported concussions from the previous year.

 Dr. Sills is an active researcher, having published over 170 scientific articles and presentations, including over 40 in the last five years on the topic of sports concussion.
 He is a member of the Concussion in Sport Group, which publishes international standards regarding concussion in sport.
 Dr. Sills is also a fellow of the American Board of Neurological Surgery and the American College of Surgeons.